karolina-syryllo/Collection-of-Machine-Learning-AI-and-Analytical-Projects/Logistic Regression in R/README.md

 # Introduction

 The aim of this assignment is to analyse the effect of different demographical factors on Brexit Vote.
 The output variable is called voteBrexit, and gives a TRUE/FALSE answer to the question ‘did this electoral ward vote for Brexit?’ (i.e. did more than 50% of people vote to Leave?).
 Given a binomial nature of the outcome variable, the best model to for this task is a logistic regression.
+The results from the logistic regression will be then compared with the results achieved from running a decision tree model.

 The 5 possible input variables are:
 - **abc1**: proportion of individuals who are in the ABC1 social classes (middle to upper class)